A Comparative Study of Maternal and Fetal Outcome in Obese and Non-Obese Pregnant Women

 Objective: To compare maternal and fetal outcomes between obese and non-obese pregnant women.

-Materials and Methods: Pregnant women visiting to the department for antenatal visit in the first trimester were enrolled for the study.
+Methodology: The case control study was conducted at Department of Obstetrics and Gynecology, Azad Jammu and Kashmir Medical College, Muzaffarabad from November 2018 to October 2019.
+Pregnant women visiting to the department for antenatal visit in the first trimester were enrolled for the study.
 The women who had BMI > 30 were included in the cases group and women with BMI 18.5-25 were included in the control healthy group.
-All the enrolled women were followed at least four times during the pregnancy period for assessment of antenatal and maternal complications during the pregnancy period till delivery.
-In maternal complication gestational diabetes, PIH, preeclampsia, eclampsia, PPH, preterm delivery and mode of delivery were noted, and for fetal outcome congenital anomalies based on anomaly scan, birth weight, APGAR score, NICU admission were recorded on a predesigned performa.
+All the enrolled women were followed at least four times during the pregnancy period for assessment of antenatal and maternal complications till delivery.

-Conclusion: Maternal outcome was significantly better in women who had healthy weight as compared to obese women.
-Maternal obesity is significantly associated with poor pregnancy outcome resulting in major complications for mother and fetus.
-Proper management plan can reduce the feto-maternal morbidity and mortality associated with maternal obesity.
+Conclusion: Maternal outcome was significantly better in women who had a healthy weight as compared to obese women.
+Maternal obesity is significantly associated with poor pregnancy outcomes resulting in major complications for mother and fetus.
+A proper management plan can reduce the feto-maternal morbidity and mortality associated with maternal obesity.

 Copyright (c) 2020 Journal of the Society of Obstetrics and Gynaecologists of Pakistan